zgbkdlm/fbs/README.md

 <img src="./docs/sb-imgs-anime-7.gif" style="width: 80%; height: auto; display: block; margin-left: auto; margin-right: auto">

-In the two animations above, we can see that our Gibbs sampler burns into the target distribution in a few iterations, while the peer method (i.e., a standard particle filter approach) is inherently statistically biased.
+In the two animations above, we can see that our Gibbs sampler burns into the target distribution in a few iterations, while the peer method (i.e., a standard particle filter approach) gives unrealistic results due to its inherent statistical biases (plural!).

 # Install